 With the examiner remaining silent and not giving directions every 30–60 seconds, the learner is effectively on their own, just as they will be once they have passed the test.

-They must interpret signs, respond to road layouts, and plan ahead without continuous guidance.
+You’ll need to read signs, respond to road layouts, and plan ahead without constant guidance.

-During the test, a complex junction may appear with little warning.
-The sat nav imagery can help, but the learner must still read the map, understand the upcoming layout, and follow the required direction safely.
+During the test, you might come across a difficult junction with little warning.
+The sat nav can help, but you still need to read the map, understand the layout ahead, and follow the right direction safely.

-When negotiating more complex environments, some learners focus too much on the sat nav and forget to observe traffic around them.
-This increases the risk to themselves and other road users.
+In more complex situations, some learners focus too much on the sat nav and forget to watch the traffic around them.
+This can put themselves and others at risk.

 How the sat nav section of the test works